jkehlDev/SUI_PROJECT/README.md

 JS NODE dev practice project.

 ## How to use it
-1. Have postgresql database and configure .env file
+1. Have postgresql and redis database enable and configure .env file
 2. Run ./app/DB/create_DB.sql
 3. Run command line :